The Ultimate Guide on Collecting Unpaid Invoices

 You can send an unpaid invoice email with a final letter if your client doesn't respond to the first letter or doesn't pay as promised.

-In this letter, you can be more firm and insistent because you are owed the money and your kind request hasn't been addressed the right way.
+In this letter, you can be firmer and more insistent because you are owed the money, and your kind request hasn't been addressed appropriately.

 #4.
 Call the Client

-If none of the letters work, calling the client is the last thing to do.
+If none of the letters work, calling the client is one of the final direct steps.
 Even though it might be hard, you have to do this to get what is rightfully yours.

 You can be nice and understanding, but you should also stand your ground and request payment.